NicLande/DrawYourWeapon/PlayerGuide/PartTwo/Ch5-Actions.md

 ### Skill Test
 If the Test you are attempting is difficult due to its inherent nature or the circumstances surrounding it a Skill Test is required.
 In this case, as with a Contest, the characters attempting the Test Play a Card from their Hand in order to succeed.
 Secretly, before the Card is played the Dealer determines the required Result to pass the Skill Test.
 If the Character fails they gain one Experience.

 ### Surprises
-Occasionally, a Test will be called for not based on an action a Player chooses to take, but due to circumstances the Dealer creates for the Players.
+Occasionally, the Dealer will call for a Test without the prompting of a Player’s actions.
 In cases like these, such as attacks from enemies or traps in the environment, the Test will be handled as a Surprise.
 A Surprise can be either a Contest or a Skill Test.
 They act as normal, except the surprised character Plays the top Card of the Deck directly to the Pile rather than a Card from their Hand.
 In addition to the normal rewards for succeeding the successful party may also add the Played card to their hand if they wish.

 ## Attacks
 When a Player wants to hurt another creature or an object in the world, this is usually accomplished through the use of the Attack Action.
 There are multiple kinds of Attacks in _Draw Your Weapon_ based on the kind of weapon you are wielding and the method with which you choose to attack.